Ferivonus/OCR-PNG-to-txt-python/README.md

-# PNG to Text Converter
+# OCR PNG to Text Converter

 This Python script allows you to convert PNG image files to text using Optical Character Recognition (OCR).
 It uses the Tesseract OCR engine to extract text from the images.